Torta ahogada

 A torta ahogada ([ˈtoɾta aoˈɣaða], drowned submarine sandwich) is a typical dish from the Mexican state of Jalisco, particularly in the city of Guadalajara.
 Although it is popular in some other parts of Mexico, it is most popular in Guadalajara.
-It is called "drowned" because the sandwich is submerged totally or partially in a sauce made primarily of a dried chili pepper called chile de árbol.
+It is called "drowned" because the sandwich is submerged totally or partially in a sauce consisting of vinegar, cumin, and a dried chili pepper called chile de árbol.
 Less spicy versions of the sandwich, made with a tomato-based sauce, are also available.

 History

 Tortas ahogadas are made with birote bread, characteristic of the region.
-Specifically, they are made with birote salado, which has a thick, crunchy crust and softer interior, which is more salty than sweet.
-The consistency of the bread permits the sandwich to be submerged in sauce without crumbling or dissolving (which usually happens if using bolillo).
-The bread is sliced open on one side and the sandwich is filled with chopped, fried pork.
-Fillings of chicken, beans, and cheese are sometimes available.
-The sandwiches are served with onion rings, radishes, avocados and chili peppers.
+Specifically, they are made with birote salado (Mexican sourdough bread), which has a thick, crunchy crust and softer interior, which is more salty than sweet.
+The consistency of the bread permits the sandwich to be submerged in sauce without crumbling or dissolving (which usually happens if using bolillo), so it is crunchy and moist at the same time.